 - 1 1/2 cups coarsely grated Parmesan

 - Spray a 3-4 quart glass casserole with with non-stick spray or olive oil.
-(I used an oval 4-quart baking dish, but any 3-Quart Baking Dish would have been big enough.)
+I used an oval 4-quart baking dish, but any 3-Quart Baking Dish (affiliate link) would have been big enough.

 - Peel the sweet potatoes and cut into slices about 1/4 inch thick.
 (Don't make them too thick or they will take longer to cook.)

 - Put the softened goat cheese in a small bowl, add the half and half and the thyme, and whisk together until it's smooth.
 (You can put the package of goat cheese in the microwave and heat in 10 second intervals until it's soft to make this easier to mix.)

 - Layer half the sweet potatoes in the baking dish and season well with salt and fresh-ground black pepper.